heseltime/heseltime.github.io/pages/barrier-free.md

 # More Testing Sets and Other Steps for this LLM Challenge

 Finally, a publishable test set of 12 domain-specific documents was compiled: it is conceivable to carry this project forward by compiling more test sets, but, currently, LLMs might not be the tools to address this challenge in this form.
-Viable next steps would be:
+Why?

-- **Incorporating** positional logic and other sub-token numerical data, which currently pose an inference challenge to the chosen class of (fine-tuned) LLMs, despite their low perplexity/high certainty.
+- **Conclusion**: positional logic and other sub-token numerical data currently pose an inference challenge to the chosen class of (fine-tuned) LLMs, despite their low perplexity/high certainty, at least, and all LLMs potentially.
-- Applying **NLP-specific metrics** for measuring reference similarities of the hypothesis documents.
-These were used to assess output quality, and while trends based on model complexity were observed, no improvements were detected when using meta-information during training or inference.
+- Applying **NLP-specific metrics** for measuring reference similarities of the hypothesis documents: These were used to assess output quality, and while trends based on model complexity were observed, no improvements were detected when using meta-information during training or inference.

 **Outlook:** This remains a nuanced problem with potentially large payoff.
 Future directions may include:
 - (Tangent:) Exploring accessibility scoring via neural networks.